Idksouls/TCP1101_Assignment/PART2.md

 ### Isaiah Wong Terjie

+1. Prepared the documentation for Part 1.
-1. Created the GameBoard.
+2. Created the GameBoard.
-2. Spawn Alien in the center of the GameBoard.
+3. Spawn Alien in the center of the GameBoard.
-3. Created the Quit Game function.
+4. Created the Quit Game function.
-4. Created the default game setting feature.
+5. Created the default game setting feature.

 ### Javier Austin Anak Jawa